Ronald Acuña Jr. Player Props: Braves vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 14th in MLB with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 17th in MLB.

-- The Padres have the 12th-ranked team ERA across all league pitching staffs (4.16).
+- The Padres have the 16th-ranked team ERA among all MLB pitching staffs (4.36).

-- Padres pitchers combine to rank 13th in baseball in home runs allowed (18 total, one per game).
+- Padres pitchers combine to rank 18th in baseball in home runs allowed (21 total, 1.1 per game).

-- Snell gets the start for the Padres, his fourth of the season.
-He is 0-2 with a 7.62 ERA and 16 strikeouts in 13 2/3 innings pitched.
+- The Padres will send Martinez (0-1) out to make his fourth start of the season.
+He is 0-1 with a 5.60 ERA and 11 strikeouts in 17 2/3 innings pitched.

-- In his last appearance on Wednesday, the lefty went five innings against the New York Mets, giving up four earned runs while surrendering six hits.
+- His last appearance came on Friday against the Milwaukee Brewers, when the right-hander tossed six innings, surrendering three earned runs while allowing five hits.

-- The 30-year-old has amassed an ERA of 7.62, with 11.1 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .327 batting average against him.
+- The 32-year-old has a 5.60 ERA and 5.6 strikeouts per nine innings across three games this season, while allowing a batting average of .221 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.